caiocvelasco/caiocvelasco.github.io/index.md

 ### ETL (Medallion Architecture and Kimball Dimensional Modeling) for Machine Learning (Churn Prediction), with Dockerized Postgres, Jupyter Notebook, and Python.

 [Check it out here!](https://github.com/caiocvelasco/project02-docker-medallion-postgres-kimball-star-schema.git)

+I built a Python ETL pipeline using Python functions to perform ETL steps.
+This project runs within a Dockerized environment, using PostgreSQL as a database and Jupyter Notebook as a quick way to interact with the data and materialize schemas and tables.
+The ETL process followed the Medallion Architecture (bronze, silver, and gold schemas) and Kimbal's Dimensional Modeling (Star Schema).

 <img src = "assets/img/project_02-elt-medallion.png">

 ---